-Section A. General: A leave of absence for a period not to exceed one school year may be granted for illness in the family, study, travel, or other reasons deemed adequate by the Superintendent of Schools or designee.
+Section A. General: A leave of absence for a period not to exceed one school year may be granted to non-probationary teachers for personal illness, illness in the family, study, travel, or other reasons deemed adequate by the Superintendent of Schools or designee.
 Extension of any such leaves will not be granted unless the Superintendent of Schools or designee so directs.
-No leave shall be extended beyond three (3) years, except for leaves under Section H of this Article and long-term disability.
+It is encouraged that all staff desiring personal leaves of absence, request a leave for an entire school year.
+This will keep staffing disruption to a minimum and service to learners at a premium.
+A teacher's request for leave with a mid-year beginning or a mid-year return will be considered but only when it begins or ends with the winter break or end of the semester.
+The ABE Program Manager will determine the actual timing of the leave.
+No leave shall be extended beyond two (2) years, except for Military leaves and Organizational and Public Service Leaves under Section H of this Article and long-term disability.
 Teachers released to teach in dependent schools may be granted a leave of absence for two (2) years.

-No credit for an annual increment shall be granted to teachers on an unpaid leave under the provisions of this article except as indicated for military, Peace Corps/VISTA, organizational and public service
+No credit for an annual increment shall be granted to teachers on an unpaid leave under the provisions of this article except as indicated for military, Peace Corps/VISTA, organizational and public service leaves.

 A leave of absence is a teacher absence of eleven (11) or more consecutive duty days, paid or unpaid.
 All requests for, extensions of, changes to, and returns from leaves of absence shall be submitted on the appropriate form to the ABE Administrator for approval with the original copy sent to the Human Resources Department.
-In instances where privacy is desired by the teacher, the teacher may request the leave of though the ABE Administrator with the medical documentation to be submitted to the Human Resources Department for review and approval.
+In instances where privacy is desired by the teacher, the teacher may request the leave of absence through the ABE Administrator with the medical documentation to be submitted to the Human Resources Department for review and approval.
 Applications are not considered to be approved until reviewed and authorized by the Human Resources Department.